-- In the Gradient Map panel (PS: Properties panel), click on the Clip Layer icon. - In the Layers panel, click on the photo layer to activate it. - · Set the Blend Mode to Hard Light.
+- In the Layers panel, click on the photo layer to activate it. - Click on the Create a New Fill or Adjustment Layer icon and choose Gradient Map. - In the Gradient Map panel (PS: Properties panel), click on the Clip Layer icon. - In the Layers panel, click on the photo layer to activate it. - Set the Blend Mode to Hard Light.

-(Variation 3) Invert the Gradient Map
+Adjust the Gradient Map